-I hope you enjoy the route.
-I would be very happy if you share your experiences with the world under the hashtag #taunusteaser.
-And if, like me, you can't get enough of the Taunus, then maybe we'll see you soon at the start of Taunus Bikepacking.
+We hope you enjoy the route and would love it if you share your experience with the world under the hashtag #taunusteaser.
+Finally, if, like us, you can't get enough of the Taunus, then maybe we'll see you soon at the start of Taunus Bikepacking.

 You can find all the information about the event at taunus-bikepacking.com

 Ready to get going?
 Create and customize your own version of this adventure using the full Tour below as a template.

 Plan your own version of this adventure in the multi-day planner based on the stages suggested in this Collection.